Sherlock Holmes Assembly or Great Mysteries of the World Assembly

 In the hands of the great Sherlock Holmes, how can there be so many great mysteries of the world still unsolved?
 Read on!

-Cast of 30.
+This Sherlock Holmes play has a cast of 30.
 Reading time around 10 minutes.

 7 Mysteries to solve!

 · King Arthur

 · Loch Ness Monster

 (Silence ensues as Narrator, Sherlock Holmes and Dr. Watson await next ‘mystery’)

 Narrator: Now, let’s see.
 That Minoan Civilization!
 Where have they got to?

 Sherlock: Er, I think that’s just the point!
 You see, they disappeared around 1450 BC.

 Narrator: What do you mean, disappeared?